rootwork/rootwork.org/hugo/content/blog/2006-05-28/index.md

-I would be happy to talk further with any of you about GI-Net or [our ideas](https://web.archive.org/web/20060706215202/http://www.genocideintervention.net/advocate/tenthings.php 'Ten things you can do right now to stop genocide!'), but this post is already mighty long, so I’ll stop here.
-Thanks again for allowing me to come, and I’m looking forward to seeing everyone!
+I would be happy to talk further with any of you about GI-Net or [our ideas](https://web.archive.org/web/20060706215202/http://www.genocideintervention.net/advocate/tenthings.php 'Ten things you can do right now to stop genocide!'), but this post is already mighty long, so I'll stop here.
+Thanks again for allowing me to come, and I'm looking forward to seeing everyone!

 _Update, Sept.
 12, 2007: This blog post has been adapted into a chapter of the book_